latextemplates/LNCS/README.md

 > LaTeX document class for Lecture Notes in Computer Science'
 > is available.

-The reason is that you did not download `llncs.cls` from <ftp://ftp.springer.de/pub/tex/latex/llncs/latex2e/>, but you did get if from somewhere else.
+The reason is that you did not use `llncs.cls` from a recent llncs2e.zip (which can be downloaded from <ftp://ftp.springernature.com/cs-proceeding/llncs/llncs2e.zip>), but a copy from somewhere else.
 Please use the latest version offered by Springer.

+### Q: I get the error  `! pdfTeX error (font expansion): auto expansion is only possible with scalable fonts.`

+Install the `cm-super` package using the MiKTeX package manager.
+Then, run `initexmf --mkmaps` on the command line.
+(Long description: http://tex.stackexchange.com/a/324972/9075)

 ## Development